marksmccann/froyo/docs/getting-started/creating-a-component.md

 ### Define the Component Class

 Create a new component by extending the `Component` class.
-Make sure to include the required [`render`](../api/component.md#render) method.
-This method is called during the [component lifecycle](../fundamentals/component-lifecycle.md) and is where all DOM updates should be handled.

 :::info